An official website of the United States government

 Federally Listed Species and Critical Habitat in Everglades National Park

-Thirty-nine native Florida species that may occur in Everglades National Park (EVER) are federally listed as threatened or endangered, or are candidates for listing under the Endangered Species Act of 1973 (ESA) (Table 1).
-These species include plants (8), invertebrates (6), fish (3), reptiles (9), birds (10), and mammals (3).
+Thirty-six native Florida species that may occur in Everglades National Park (EVER) are federally listed as threatened or endangered under the Endangered Species Act of 1973 (ESA).
+These species include plants (8), invertebrates (7), fish (2), reptiles (8), birds (10), and mammals (4).
 Seven of these species are currently considered to be extirpated (no longer present) from the park.
 Two of these listed species, the Cape Sable seaside sparrow and the Florida leafwing butterfly only occur within Everglades National Park and the immediately adjacent lands.
+There currently are no candidates for consideration.

 Approximately 180 plant and animal species that occur in EVER are also listed by the State of Florida as threatened, endangered, species of special concern, or commercially exploited (view state-listed animals).